<> <> <> <>

 Long hair

 If you can grow it, show it.
-Part your long hair to show off your best features and to conceal your V-shaped widow's peak.
+Part your long hair to show off your best features and conceal your V-shaped widow's peak.

 Spiky hair